inoxlang/inox/docs/language-basics.md

 # result: /home/user/.bashrc
 ```

-⚠️ Some sequence characters such as '..' are allowed in the path but not in the interpolation !
+⚠️ Some sequences such as '..' are allowed in the path but not in the interpolation !
 ```
 # ok
 /home/user/dir/..